chendry/LSY201/README.md

 * `LS101::Size_640x480`
 * `LS101::Size_160x120`

-Before the size change takes effect, you must call `reset`.
+You must call `reset` before the size change takes effect.

 To change the compression ratio, call `setCompressionRatio` with any value between between 0 (low compression, high quality) and 255 (high compression,